florian-vuillemot/florian-vuillemot.github.io/src/content/docs/azure-network/service-endpoints.md

 # Context: The Problem with Public Network Traffic

 Imagine you have an [Azure Virtual Machine (VM)](https://learn.microsoft.com/en-us/azure/virtual-machines/overview) running inside a [Virtual Network (VNet)](https://learn.microsoft.com/en-us/azure/virtual-network/virtual-networks-overview) that needs to communicate with an [Azure Blob Storage](https://learn.microsoft.com/en-us/azure/storage/blobs/storage-blobs-introduction).
-By default, this communication occurs over the public internet, even though both resources reside in Azure.
+By default, this communication acts as if it is going over the public internet, even though both resources reside in Azure*.

 Here's how the default setup works:

 - The VM sends requests to the Blob Storage account's **public endpoint** using a [public IP](https://learn.microsoft.com/en-us/azure/virtual-network/ip-services/public-ip-addresses).
-- Traffic flows go over the public internet.
+- Traffic flows go over the Azure Backbone.
 - Traffic reaches the Azure Blob Storage public endpoint.

 This setup, while functional, is suboptimal for both security and performance.

+*If you think the data is genuinely traveling over the public internet, check this [excellent article](https://blog.cloudtrooper.net/2025/02/17/private-link-reality-bites-service-endpoints-vs-private-link/).
+Still not convinced?
+Analyze the cost of outbound traffic from Azure to the public internet.
 ---

 # Configuration used for this article